New Zealand universities ‘losing money’ on crucial subjects

 Universities New Zealand (UNZ) said up to 3,500 students across the country were draining institutional resources by spreading themselves too thinly.

-In a submission to the University Advisory Group (UAG), UNZ identified more than 20 “potentially strategic” disciplines – including geotechnical engineering, taxation law, translating, environmental health and obstetrics – where bachelor’s student numbers at each university averaged a dozen at most.
+In a submission to the University Advisory Group (UAG), UNZ identified more than 20 “potentially strategic” disciplines – including geotechnical engineering, taxation law, translation, environmental health and obstetrics – where bachelor’s student numbers at each university averaged a dozen at most.

 “Possibly as many as 2 per cent of all students are in programmes that are significantly loss-making for the institution due to very low enrolment volumes,” the submission says.